 Are Bonds a Good Defensive Investment?

 Bonds are known to be defensive investments.
-Again, they are the staple defensive asset in most asset allocation based portfolios, which are the core of traditional investment accounts.
+Again, they are the staple defensive asset in most asset allocation based portfolios, which are the core of traditional buy and hold investment accounts.

 Watch my video Do Bonds Go Up During Bear Markets for more detail on how often bonds have acted as a defensive investment.